rust-lang/book/src/ch19-03-pattern-syntax.md

 The _at_ operator `@` lets us create a variable that holds a value at the same time we’re testing that value for a pattern match.
 In Listing 19-29, we want to test that a `Message::Hello` `id` field is within the range `3..=7`.
-We also want to bind the value to the variable `id` so we can use it in the code associated with the arm.
+We also want to bind the value to the variable `id` so that we can use it in the code associated with the arm.

 <Listing number="19-29" caption="Using `@` to bind to a value in a pattern while also testing it">